CASE STUDY · LEADERSHIP

-In December 2020, Peloton was riding high.
 With gyms closed and the world stuck at home, its connected fitness bikes became the status symbol of the pandemic.
-The company’s valuation soared to $55 billion.
+The company's valuation soared to $55 billion.

 But just three years later, that number had shriveled to $2 billion.
-Some dismissed it as bad luck, pandemic demand evaporating, but the story is deeper.
-The collapse wasn’t inevitable.
+Some dismissed it as bad luck — pandemic demand evaporating — but the story is deeper.
+The collapse wasn't inevitable.
 It was driven by leadership choices.

 How does a company with a world-class product, a passionate community, and a purpose-driven brand crash so hard, so fast?

-Peloton’s fall is a case study in what happens when leaders lose track of their Infinite Goal.
+Peloton's fall is a case study in what happens when leaders lose track of their Infinite Goal.
 Drunk on success, they invested too heavily in manufacturing, ignored contrary signals, and paid attention only to excitement-confirming ones.
 The result was a classic bullwhip effect.
-Had they kept their Infinite Goal as the lens for decision-making, they might have applied different techniques to stay grounded.

 Each of the following sections unpacks this lesson in detail.

 Peloton began with a powerful purpose.
-Founder John Foley wasn’t selling bikes, he was selling a new way of life.
+Founder John Foley wasn't selling bikes — he was selling a new way of life.
 In their 2019 IPO filing, Peloton declared:

 “We believe physical activity is fundamental to a healthy and happy life.
 Our ambition is to empower people to improve their lives through fitness.
 We are a technology company that meshes the physical and digital worlds to create a completely new, immersive, and connected fitness experience.”

-This wasn’t just marketing.
-From the Kickstarter campaign in 2013, to the NYC studio buzzing with fans, to the instructors who became celebrities, Peloton’s Infinite Goal, improving lives through fitness, shaped everything.
+This wasn't just marketing.
+From the Kickstarter campaign in 2013, to the NYC studio buzzing with fans, to the instructors who became celebrities, Peloton's Infinite Goal — improving lives through fitness — shaped everything.

-By 2019, they had sold nearly 600,000 bikes and treadmills, raised over $1 billion in their IPO, and built a tribe of diehards who didn’t just ride, they evangelized.
+By 2019, they had sold nearly 600,000 bikes and treadmills, raised over $1 billion in their IPO, and built a tribe of diehards who didn't just ride — they evangelized.
 Fans traveled from across the country to attend live classes in New York, treating instructors like rock stars.

-Leadership Lesson: Purpose is more than inspiration.
-It’s a compass.
-Peloton’s early success came because they were relentlessly guided by their Infinite Goal.
-And their downfall started when they lost track of this Infinite Goal.
+Peloton's early success came because they were relentlessly guided by their Infinite Goal.
+Their downfall started when they lost track of it.

 Then the pandemic hit.
 Demand surged overnight.
-Gyms closed, and suddenly Peloton wasn’t just fitness, it was survival.
+Gyms closed, and suddenly Peloton wasn't just fitness — it was survival.
 Orders exploded.
 Subscriptions doubled.
 Customers paid in full, only to wait months for delivery.
 Backlogs stretched for weeks, sometimes months, as customers vented their frustration online.

 In May 2020, at the height of this frenzy, CEO John Foley gave Time Magazine a new vision:[1]